fluree/docs.flur.ee/content/db_intro.md

 The password that you set for the master database, by default, is the same password as the password for the test database.

+### Launching Packaged UI

+If FlureeDB is running on `fdb-group-port` 8080, then there is a built-in user interface that can be accessed at `localhost:8080/index.html`.

 ## QuickStart

 This quick start is designed to utilize the [FlureeDB interactive web console](https://flureedb.flur.ee).
 These transactions could also be performed via your code or REPL utilizing the JSON API, but that would require a token.